InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Protocols Reference/BLE/GATT_Programming_Guild.md

 The 1 in above formula actually represents the additional attribute "Service Declaration" in service, which is not described in service description structure when it is created but added automatically by GATT profile.

-In sample TRX profile, it is call like below:
+In sample TRx profile, it is call like below:

 ```c
 res = in_ble_gatt_send_ntf(g_trx_svr.h_bstk, conidx, g_trx_svr.hdl_svc + TRX_CHAR_VAL_TX + 1, len, (uint8_t *)buf, NULL);